Elmbridge Borough Council elections 3 May 2018

 Always read the instructions on how to complete the ballot paper carefully, even if you have voted before.
 The ballot paper lists the name of each candidate along with their party name and party logo (if any).

-You are able to vote for one candidate at the Surrey County Council election.
+You are able to vote for one candidate at the Elmbridge Borough Council election.
 Simply put an X (a cross) next to the candidate that you wish to vote for.

-More information is available at About My Vote.
+More information is available at Your Vote Matters.

 Who is elected

 The candidate with the most votes is elected using the first past the post system.
-A total of 9 County Councillors for Elmbridge will be elected, one per Division.
+A total of 16 Borough Councillors for Elmbridge will be elected, one per Ward.
 Each will serve a 4 year term of office.

-The count will take place at Sandown Park Racecourse in Esher, at 9.30am on Friday 5 May.
-An announcement of the result is expected around 4pm and will be publicised at Election Results.
+The count will take place at Sandown Park Racecourse in Esher, at 9.30am on Friday 4 May.
+An announcement of the results is expected around 4pm and will be publicised at Election Results.

 Any press enquiries should be directed to Communications.